 Mia Casas

-Student ReporterMia Casas is pursuing a Bachelor of Arts in English with minors in Journalism and Theatre at the University of New Mexico.
-She comes to KUNM through an internship with the New Mexico Local News Fund and is staying on as a student reporter as of fall 2023.
+Arts & Culture ReporterMia Casas graduated from the University of New Mexico with a Bachelor of Arts in English with minors in Journalism and Theatre.
+She came to KUNM through an internship with the New Mexico Local News Fund and stayed on as a student reporter as of fall 2023.
+She is now in a full-time reporting position with the station, as well as heading the newsroom's social media.
 She enjoys reporting on social justice, local culture and the arts.

 -